 Every year, many people are killed in Texas and throughout the United States in car and truck accidents that could have been prevented.
 If you have lost a loved one as a result of someone else’s carelessness, you may be able to bring a wrongful death claim against the at-fault party with the assistance of a Fort Worth wrongful death attorney.
 The unexpected end of a person’s life is deeply distressing for everyone involved and the surviving family members may be left to deal with serious emotional and financial consequences.
-Bill Berenson is a skilled car accident lawyer who has been providing dynamic legal representation to clients in the Dallas/Fort Worth area for over 37 years.
+Bill Berenson is a skilled car accident lawyer who has been providing dynamic legal representation to clients in the Dallas/Fort Worth area for almost 40 years.
 He understands what it takes to obtain a favorable financial recovery for his injured clients.
 His goal is to help his clients obtain a fair outcome in their cases so they obtain full justice and move forward with their lives.Filing a Wrongful Death Claim in Texas

 While each state’s exact definition of wrongful death may differ based on the specific state statute, the basic idea behind this type of lawsuit is that the loss of a person’s life was caused by someone else’s negligence.
 Under Texas law, the applicable statute allows the surviving family members of a deceased person to bring a claim against the party that caused the death if the victim could have brought the claim had he or she lived.
 The relatives who are eligible to file such an action include the deceased person’s surviving spouse, adult and minor children, and parents.
 These individuals can file a wrongful death action either singly or as a group.
 It is important to note, however, that Texas does not permit surviving siblings to file a wrongful death lawsuit for the loss of a brother or sister.